Tithe – A BIG FAT DIRTY LIE EXPOSED

-The Jewish people would have understood this and asked “why in heck is Abraham tithing to this Melchizedek guy”?
+The Jewish people would have understood this and asked “why in the heck is Abraham tithing to this Melchizedek guy”?
 You see, Levi is not our Priest, Jesus is.
 We don’t have a priest of the law, but rather we have a Priest of the new covenant.
-So in Hebrews 7 we are seeing that the lessor honored the greater (see Heb 7:7).
+So in Hebrews 7, we are seeing that the lessor honored the greater (see Heb 7:7).
 The lessor priest (Abraham/Levi) honored the greater priest (Melchizedek/Jesus), and the greater priest blessed the lesser priest.
 So we see from this story that Jesus is greater than Levi because Melchizedek is greater than Abraham.

 Also, this perfectly fits with what Jesus said in the Gospels calling tithing “a matter of the law”.

-Hebrews 7:7 confirms tithing is law based – “And those indeed of the sons of Levi who receive the priest’s office have commandment in the LAW to collect a tenth from the people,
+Hebrews 7:7 confirms tithing is law-based – “And those indeed of the sons of Levi who receive the priest’s office have commandment in the LAW to collect a tenth from the people,

 And even if you disagree (or just don’t get it) there is still not a single verse in all of this story that commands Christians to tithe.
 So again, where do we get this idea of a command to tithe in Hebrews 7?
 Again, man-made religion.

 Side Thought: Don’t get sold by the legalistic line of “why would anyone give less under grace than under the law”.
-That logic is really just saying if your under grace you should be even more under law and therefor give more.
+That logic is really just saying if your under grace you should be even more under the law and therefore give more.
 It’s just not biblical, but it’s a great way to get money from the congregation.

-Then we like to say things “it’s all Gods anyway” and we cite Acts 4:34-35 where some will quote that people gave ALL of their money and it was distributed as they had need and they ALL received it BACK as needed.
+Then we like to say things like “it’s all Gods anyway” and we cite Acts 4:34-35 where some will quote that people gave ALL of their money and it was distributed as they had needed and they ALL received it BACK as needed.
 People, we just seem to miss the obvious sometimes.
-This story clearly describes a ‘commune’ where everyone shares everything and everyone GETS BACK what other give too.
+This story clearly describes a ‘commune’ where everyone shares everything and everyone GETS BACK what others give too.
 We don’t live in one commune.
 And again, you still don’t see a command to give all (or a tenth) of your money in this story either.

 Takeaway – tithing is a matter of Jewish law.
-You are a Christian, free from law, free to give freely from the heart, not under compulsion, for God loves a cheerful giver!
+You are a Christian, free from the law, free to give freely from the heart, not under compulsion, for God loves a cheerful giver!

 Here’s your verse on how God wants us to give…